How HR-1, the “One Big Beautiful Bill Act” Could Reshape Your Benefits

 What’s proposed:

-• Time limits and benefit suspensions could apply to individuals who fail to meet work reporting requirements, including those in areas with limited job availability.
+• Time limits and benefit suspensions for those who don’t meet work reporting requirements

-• Reduced flexibility for states: The bill limits waivers and administrative discretion, making it harder for states to manage SNAP efficiently during downturns or localized hardship.
+• Reduced flexibility for states to manage SNAP during downturns

-• Budget caps on SNAP would force the USDA to cut participation or reduce benefit amounts if spending exceeds targets.
+• Budget caps that could force the USDA to reduce SNAP participation or cut benefit amounts

 What was added to lessen the impact:

-• Language was included requiring states to certify that any SNAP changes will not result in lost benefits before implementing them.
+• States must certify that SNAP changes won’t result in lost benefits before implementing them

-• Protections for parents or caregivers of children as young as 7 who can’t afford summer childcare — shielding them from benefit loss under the new rules.
+• Protections for caregivers of children as young as 7 during summer breaks

-• WIC participation is protected, with a clause prohibiting any reduction in enrollment levels regardless of future funding decisions.
+• WIC participation is shielded from enrollment cuts regardless of funding changes

 Who it affects:

-• Over 40 million Americans currently receive SNAP, including low-income workers, children, seniors, and people with disabilities.
+• Over 40 million Americans currently receive SNAP

-• More than 6 million individuals rely on WIC, including pregnant women, new mothers, and young children under age 5.
+• More than 6 million people use WIC — including pregnant women and children under 5

-• The USDA estimates that up to 2 million people could lose SNAP benefits if the new work requirements take full effect — with older adults, part-time workers, and caregivers at the highest risk.
+• The USDA estimates up to 2 million could lose SNAP benefits if the work rules take effect

 The Earned Income Tax Credit helps low- and moderate-income workers get money back at tax time.
-The bill introduces new ways to calculate and expand eligibility.
+The bill proposes expanding eligibility and increasing flexibility.

 What’s proposed:

-• Allows filers to use the previous year’s earned income if it results in a higher credit.
+• Lets people use the previous year’s income if it gives them a higher credit

-• Increases the credit’s percentage rate and maximum amount.
+• Raises both the credit percentage and maximum amount

-• Expands age eligibility, opening the credit to more adult workers without children.
+• Expands eligibility to include more adult workers without children

 Who it affects:

-• The EITC lifts millions of families out of poverty every year, and changes could especially benefit those with fluctuating income or inconsistent work hours.
+• The EITC lifts millions of families out of poverty annually

 Child Tax Credit (CTC): Now Fully Refundable

-The Child Tax Credit is one of the most effective tools for reducing childhood poverty, and this bill restores key provisions that once made it a monthly lifeline.
+The Child Tax Credit is known to be one of the most effective tools for reducing childhood poverty, and this bill restores key provisions that made it a monthly lifeline back in 2021.

 What’s proposed:

-• Makes the CTC fully refundable, meaning families can receive the full benefit even if they have little or no taxable income.
+• Makes the CTC fully refundable, so families can get the full amount even if they owe no taxes

 Who it affects: